 5-1.
 New Table Games.
 Before any new table game is introduced at a gaming enterprise management of the gaming enterprise must complete the following requirements:

 a.
-A written agenda request seeking approval must be submitted to the Gaming Commission not less than 20 calendar days prior to the proposed start date.
+An agenda request seeking approval must be submitted to the Gaming Commission not less than twenty (20) calendar days prior to the proposed start date.

 b.
-All proposed rules and procedures must accompany the approval request.
+All proposed rules and procedures must accompany the agenda request.

 5-2.
 Table Moves.
-Before any existing table game is moved to a new location on the gaming floor, the Gaming Commission must receive not less than twenty-four (24) hours advance notice.
-The Gaming Commission must also verify appropriate Surveillance coverage, prior to game re-open.
+Before any existing table game is moved to a new location on the gaming floor, the Gaming Commission must have received not less than twenty-four (24) hours’ advance notice.
+The Gaming Commission must also verify appropriate surveillance coverage prior to the game re-opening.

 Section 6.
 Camera Coverage Notification

 6-1.
 Existing Camera Coverage.
-The gaming enterprise shall provide the Gaming Commission with a 3-day advance notice for requests for changes to the existing camera coverage.
+The gaming enterprise shall provide the Gaming Commission with three (3) days advance notice for requests to changes (add, remove, reset, etc.) to camera coverage.

 6-2.
-Progressives.
-The gaming enterprise shall provide the Gaming Commission with a 3-day advanced notice for requests to add or change camera coverage for any progressive machine(s) or table(s) that require coverage.
+Where any change to camera coverage is not requested three (3)days in advance, the gaming enterprise shall be charged $1,000.00 to cover costs associated with the change.

 6-3.
-Where camera coverage is not requested 3 days in advance, the gaming enterprise shall be charged $1,000.00 to cover costs associated with changing or resetting a camera.

-6-4.
-The gaming enterprise shall confirm with the Surveillance Department that any addition of signage, movement of slot machines or introduction of other equipment to the gaming floor does not inhibit coverage prior to the use of such items or equipment
+The gaming enterprise shall confirm with the Surveillance Department that any addition of signage, movement of slot machines or introduction of other equipment to the gaming floor does not inhibit current camera coverage and does not inhibit coverage once cameras are adjusted prior to the use of such items or equipment.

 Section 7.
 Reports

 7-1.
-The management of a gaming enterprise shall ensure that the Gaming Commission is provided copies of the following reports within the time periods prescribed in this section.
+The management of a gaming enterprise shall ensure that the Gaming Commission is provided copies of the following reports within the time periods prescribed below.

 7-2.
-The types of reports identified in this section are the more significant ones noted in the MICS; however, there are other reports that the MICS require the gaming enterprise to generate and forward to the Gaming Commission.
+The types of reports identified in this section are the more significant ones noted in the TMICS; however, there are other reports that the TMICS require the gaming enterprise to generate and forward to the Gaming Commission.